fraser125/N64/UnitTests/Readme.md

 8. Environment_PIF.bin

 ## "Test The Tests"
-	Code is only as accurate and reliable as it's tests.
+> Code is only as accurate and reliable as it's tests.

 These first tests are very simple and slowly build on each other.
-The later tests may still fluctuate but the explanation below would be similar for all of the tests in this series.
+The later tests and their sequence may change but the explanation below would be similar for all of the tests in this series.

-Instructions Tested
+###Instructions Tested:
-	These instructions will receive additional testing later, but this is a good start for testing. syscall
+These instructions will receive additional testing later, but these are required for testing.
+* syscall
-		nop
+* nop
-		beq
+* beq
-		addi
+* addi

 Test Cases
-	0. FailNOP - gotta make sure it works.
-		This is the only time you want to see the failure message
+0. FailNOP - confirm it works.
+Only time you want to see a failure
-	1. GoodNOP - gotta make sure it works.
-		Hope you see a lot more of these in your future.
+1. GoodNOP - confirm it works.
+Hopefully a lot more of these in the future.
-	2. beq true
-		Executes syscall for pass or failure
+2. beq true - Executes syscall for pass or failure
-	3. beq false
-		Executes syscall for pass or failure
+3. beq false - Executes syscall for pass or failure

 Expected Test results (based on example above):
-	Test Result - Set:1  Test:1  Result:Fail
+> Test Result - MIPS ISA:1 Set:1  Test:1  Result:Fail
-	Test Result - Set:1  Test:2  Result:P
+> Test Result - MIPS ISA:1 Set:1  Test:2  Result:P
-	Test Result - Set:1  Test:3  Result:P
+> Test Result - MIPS ISA:1 Set:1  Test:3  Result:P
-	Test Result - Set:1  Test:4  Result:P
+> Test Result - MIPS ISA:1 Set:1  Test:4  Result:P
-	(Continued...)
+> 	(Continued...)

-Additional Comments on certain instructions:
+Instruction Specific Comments:
-	MULT and DIV instructions take more than 1 cycle, Cycle count is tested later MTHI, MFHI, MTLO and MFLO needed for mult and div, the 'To' instructions aren't common Some tests will also require the Delay slot must be implemented.
+* MULT and DIV instructions take more than 1 cycle, Cycle count is tested later
+* MTHI, MFHI, MTLO and MFLO needed for mult and div, the 'To' instructions aren't common
+* Some tests will also require the Delay slot must be implemented.
-	All GPR registers are assumed unsigned 64-bit r0 - ra nothing fancy (r0 and ra will be tested more later)
+* All GPR registers are assumed unsigned 64-bit r0 - ra nothing fancy
+		(r0 and ra will be tested more later)
-	All COP0 registers are assumed unsigned 64-bit nothing fancy.
+* All COP0 registers are assumed unsigned 64-bit nothing fancy.

-These tests will also include environment and advanced feature tests to verify Registers and Memory ranges for reading and writing as well as Cache and TLB features and more.
+These tests will eventually include environment and advanced feature tests to verify registers and memory ranges for reading and writing as well as Cache and TLB features and more.
-	PIF from 0x1FC00000
-	RSP from 0xA4001000
-	VR4300 from 0x80000000